openthread/ot-ns/GUIDE.md

 $ ./script/build_v11
 $ ./script/build_v12
 $ ./script/build_v13
-$ ./script/build_v131
+$ ./script/build_br
 $ ./script/build_latest
 $ cd ..
 ```

-NOTE: all of the above version-specific build scripts may manipulate the submodule 'openthread' to get a specific
+NOTE: all of the above version-specific build scripts will check if the submodule 'openthread' is at the right specific
-desired historical commit.
+commit that is expected.
+The `./script/build_all` script provides the automated Git commit checkout and building for
+all versions.

 The generic build script can be invoked as shown below.
 This will build whatever code is currently
 residing in the 'openthread' submodule without switching to a specific OT version and without clearing any previous